THE SECURITY BRUTALIST

 No buzzwords.

-No performance.
+No theater.

-Just security that can take a hit — and hit back harder.
+Just security that can take a hit...
+And hit back harder.

 Don’t build a program that looks secure.